michar71/DMX_CTRL/README.md

 - Test Mode (Press button after power up, cycles through all LED channels) -> Working
 - Triggers -> Working
 - Plugin Manager -> Working
+- Example Plugins -> Working

-- WS2812 Support -> Pending
+- WS2812 Support -> Working
-- Serial Control (Wifi/Serial/USB) -> Pending
+- Serial Control (Wifi/Serial/USB) -> Working

-## Next Steps
-- Plugin Mananger to simplify FX Plugin Development
-- Fix ADC IRQ for Trigger
-- Get at least one WS2812 Channel via DMA-Driven SPI Working
-- Add support for Serial/USB/Wifi DMX
+- Serial DMX Protocol -> Working

+- Master Mode -> Pending
+- ESP-01 (ESP8266) Example -> Pending

 ## BOM Cost
 The BOM cost for the simplest implementation is
-- $0.50 for the board
+- $2.00 for the board
 - $2.00 for the Bluepill STM32F103 Board
-- $0.50 for the RS485 Module
+- $0.70 for the RS485 Module
 - $4.00 for Misc (Resistors, pin headers, switch)
 - $0.80 per Mosfet for controllable Channels
-So somewhere between $7 to $15.
+So somewhere between $9 to $17.

 ## Development Enironment
 The software is developed with ST Microelectronics STM32CubeIDE 1.3.0